Twipped/InterviewThis/InterviewThis.md

 - Is there a wiki for server documentation/howtos/best practises?

 - Do you use the same OS on all your servers?
 Or just what fits best?
   - Why did you choose your OS?
+What where the requirements?

 - Are systems and services standarized?
 Or does everyone use what he wants to?